inkline/inkline/.github/issue_template/bug_report.md

+---
+name: Bug Report 🐞
+about: Something isn't working as expected?
+Here is the right place to report.
+labels: "type: bug"
+---
 * **I'm submitting a:**
-    - [ ] Bug Report
+    - [x] Bug Report

-    - [ ] Feature Request
+* **Steps to reproduce**
+    If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem via https://plnkr.co or similar.

+* **What is the expected behavior?**

 * **What is the current behavior?**

-* **What is the expected behavior?**
-    If the current behavior is a bug, please provide the steps to reproduce and if possible a minimal demo of the problem via https://plnkr.co or similar.

 * **Please tell us about your environment:**
-  - Version: 1.0.0
+  - Version: 2.0.0
   - Browser: [all | Chrome XX | Firefox XX | IE XX | Safari XX | Mobile Chrome XX | Android X.X Web Browser | iOS XX Safari | iOS XX UIWebView | iOS XX WKWebView ]
   - Language: [all | TypeScript X.X | ES6/7 | ES5 | Dart]